 MPO staff will continue to closely monitor legislative activities.
-The federal transportation act (MAP-21) was passed in 2012.
+The federal transportation bill - Fixing America's Surface Transportation Act (FAST Act) - was signed by President Obama on December 4, 2015.
 Guidelines identified in the act will be implemented into the MPO's planning process.

 The Houma-Thibodaux Urbanized Area MPO will continue to promote regional coordination by participating in local, regional and state organizations.
-These include the South Central Planning and Development Commission, Louisiana Planning Council, Louisiana Department of Transportation and Development, Federal Highways Administration, Federal Transit Administration, the Terrebonne Parish Consolidated Government, the Lafourche Parish Government, the city of Thibodaux, the Town of Lockport, the Assumption Parish Police Jury, the Village of Napoleonville, and other agencies that discuss transportation issues.
+These include the South Central Planning and Development Commission, Louisiana Planning Council, Louisiana Department of Transportation and Development, Federal Highways Administration, Federal Transit Administration, the Terrebonne Parish Consolidated Government, the Lafourche Parish Government, the City of Thibodaux, the Town of Lockport, the Assumption Parish Police Jury, the Village of Napoleonville, the American Planning Association, the Louisiana GIS Council, the Air Quality Coalition, and other agencies that discuss transportation issues.